-With your trip coming up right round the corner we thought we’d share some of these travel tips.
+Your trip is coming up.
+We thought we’d share some travel tips.

 PASSPORT!
 Make sure you get your passport BOOKS out now and confirm that they are not expired.
 If traveling to Costa Rica, Belize or Panama make sure your passport does not expire 3 months prior to your return date or you will need to get a new one before you leave.
 Passport information can be found here: